Township Employment Opportunities

 10. Performs confined space entries upon receipt of certification and training.

 Minimum Level of Knowledge, Skills, and Abilities Required:

 1. MUST have a valid Michigan driver’s license and proof of auto insurance.

 2. MUST have an acceptable driving record with no DUIs within the past six years.

-3. Familiarity with computers and software such as, but not limited to MS Word, MS Excel, etc. is required.
+3. Ability to work with computers, internet applications and software such as but not limited to MS Word, MS Excel, ICloud based Utilities, etc. is required.

 4. Completion of high school or its equivalent.
 Post high school attendance at workshops or courses for water and wastewater highly desired.

 5. Ability to read and interpret plan sheets and construction drawings is desired.

 6. Mechanical aptitude with some knowledge of mechanical, electrical equipment and training is desired.

 7. Ability to lift and carry 50 lbs is required.